-3.2.2.3 Each (Q) inspection requires verification and documentation by a qualified Technical Representative in accordance with 009-90 of 2.1 and associated PCP requirements.
+3.2.2.3 Each (Q) inspection requires verification and documentation by a qualified Technical Representative.

 3.2.2.4 The authority to accomplish, document, accept and reject each (I) and (V) inspection may be delegated to qualified subcontractor personnel, without regards to geographical location, subject to SUPERVISOR approval.